mollie/magento2/README.md

-# Mollie Magento® 2 - BETA
+# Mollie Magento® 2

-As this is a Beta of the Mollie extension for Magento® 2, don't use this in production environments.
+As this is the Mollie extension for Magento® 2.
+This extention has not been battle tested yet, although we've received many successful reports of clients that are running this extention without any problems.

 ## Installation

 ### Magento® Marketplace

-This extension will be available on the Magento® Marketplace once it is out of beta.
+This extension will also be available on the Magento® Marketplace when approved.

 ### Manually